-Argyll.-FARMS AND INDUSTRY.-The County Council has asked the Grampian Electricity Supply Co. to extend the supply to farms and crosts in the 40-mile stretch between Connel and Kinlochleven.
+Argyll.-FARMS AND INDUSTRY .- The County Council has asked the Grampian Electricity Supply Co. to extend the supply to farms and crofts in the 40-mile stretch between Connel and Kinlochleven.
 Supplies are also asked for Ballachulish and Glencoe, where developments are expected in the slate industry.

-Bedford.
-COAL PRICE.-It was reported to the Electricity Committee recently that the latest increase of 3s.
+Bedford.-COAL PRICE.-It was reported to the Electricity Committee recently that the latest increase of 3s.
 6d. per ton for coal represented an aggregate increase of about £12,600 per annum, of which approximately £4,500 would be recoverable from the power consumers under the coal clause.
 Since the outbreak of war the cost of coal had increased by 97 per cent, which represented an additional expenditure of £86,000 per annum.

 Dartford.-GAS AND ELECTRICITY COSTS.-The Housing Committee has considered representations and questions received from the South Suburban Gas Co. and the Corporation Electricity Department with reference to temporary houses.
-For gas the costs are: laying services, £650 12s.
-2d.: estimated cost to consumer, 3s.
+For gas the costs are: laying services, £650 12s, 2d.: estimated cost to consumer, 3s.
 2d. per week: meter rents, 11d. per week.
-For estimated cost including lighting, 3s.
+For electricity they are: laying of service, no charge: estimated cost to consumer, 2s.
+11d. per week; estimated cost including lighting, 3s.
 3d. per week.
-The Committee recommends that elec-tricity shall be installed for lighting, cooking, washboiler and refrigerator.
+The Committee recommends that electricity shall be installed for lighting, cooking, washboiler and refrigerator.

-Isle of Man.-FAILURE OF SUPPLY.-Mr. Bertram Kelly, the borough electrical engineer and manager of Douglas, informs us that the interruption of supply in the country districts of the Isle of Man on May 20th was due to high-voltage transmission line insulator failure following lightning.
+Isle of Man.-FAILURE OF SUPPLY.-Mr. Bertram Kelly, the borough electrical engineer and manager of Douglas, informs us that the interruption of supply in the country districts of the Isle of Man on May 20th was due to high voltage transmission line insulator failure following lightning.
 No generator was affected.

-Kent.-FARMERS AND SMALL UNDERTAKINGS.

--Praise for small electricity undertakings comes from the Executive Committee of the Kent Farmers' Union which has passed the following resolution: "That this branch apprecates the fact that electricity costs much less in the areas served by the Ashford Urban District Council than in the adjoining areas, and would like to point out to headquarters the danger of small undertakings being swallowed up by the larger ones to the detriment of the consumer."
+Kent.-FARMERS AND SMALL UNDERTAKINGS.-Praise for small electricity undertakings comes from the Executive Committee of the Kent Farmers' Union which has passed the following resolution: "That this branch appreciates the fact that electricity costs much less in the areas served by the Ashford Urban Dictivic Causel then in the adjaining areas and District Council than in the adjoining areas, and would like to point out to headquarters the danger of small undertakings being swallowed up by the larger ones to the detriment of the consumer."
 Proposing the motion, Mr. E. H. Richards said that it did not follow that larger concerns could produce cheaper than the smaller ones; the reverse was sometimes the case.